grokking-engineering/grokking-engineering.github.io/index.md

 ## Typical activities

-- Learn about problems like scaling backend infrascture, buliding data pipelines, etc
+- Learn about problems like scaling backend infrastructure, building data pipelines, ...etc
-- Meet strong developers in HCMC, Singapore and around the world
+- Meet strong developers in HCMC, Singapore and around the world.
 - and hey, you might find your next job at one of our events!

 ## Get in touch